yodaplus/xss/DEVELOPING.md

-# Multi Collateral Dai Developer Guide
+# Multi Collateral USXD Developer Guide

 *work in progress*

-This is a more in depth description of the Dai core contracts.
-The previous iteration of Dai was called Single Collateral Dai (SCD), or `sai`, and is found at https://github.com/makerdao/sai
+This is a more in depth description of the USXD core contracts.

+As this is based on MakerDAO's Multi collateral Dai, the documentation for Dai holds true for most part.

+From a developer's point of view, apart from changes to the  `name` and `symbol` attributes of the Token, the USDX contract is referred to as `Dai` throughtout.
+So, for the rest of this documentation `Dai` should be read as `USXD` unless mentioned otherwise.

+Specifically, the unit `Dai` would correspond to 1 USXD.

 ## Tooling